SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSProductFamily/GetTooltip.md

 so.topic: reference
 ---

-Get the tooltip description for the ProductFamily list item.
+Get the tooltip description for the NSProductFamily list item.

-**Returns:** String ProductFamily tooltip description.
+**Returns:** String NSProductFamily tooltip description.

 ```crmscript
 NSProductFamily thing;